 - Customize your assessment criteria.
 Add or remove criteria to meet your expectations.

-- When the discussion begins, you can begin assigning tally's by selecting the student's name on the right-hand side.
+- When the discussion begins, you can begin assigning tallies by selecting the student's name on the right-hand side.

 - Provide private feedback to students as needed.
 Parlay will prompt you with suggested feedback to make this process quick and easy!

-- Remember to assign tally's for both all contributions made during the Verbal RoundTable.
-You may want to consider any ideas that they have contributed on their student notepad.
+- Remember to assign tallies for all contributions made during the Verbal RoundTable.
+You may want to consider any ideas they have contributed on their student notepad.

 We Track Everything For You